h2oai/datatable/docs/manual/comparison_with_pandas.rst

 This section shows how some solutions in pandas can be translated to datatable;
 the examples used here, as well as the pandas solutions, are from the `pandas cookbook`_.

+Feel free to submit a pull request on `github`_ for examples you would like to share with the community.

 if-then-else